leehaesung/iotf-rtd/docs/devices/libraries/nodejs.rst

 After the successful connection to the IoT Platform service, the device client sends a *connect* event.
 So all the device logic can be implemented inside this callback function.

+The Device Client automatically tries to reconnect when it loses connection.
+When the reconnection is successful, the client emits *reconnect* event.

 Logging
 -------